dataswift/DataPlugs/README.md

 It also relies on convenience API wrappers served as HAT Library Artifacts:

 - `hat-client-scala-play` as a Scala wrapper around the HAT HTTP API
-- `dex-client-scala-play` as a Scala wrapper around the HATDeX MarketSquare HTTP API
+- `dex-client-scala-play` as a Scala wrapper around the HATDeX DEX HTTP API

 ## DataPlug design